 “Lady, you must be really drunk if you think…”

 “Calypso.
 I’m Calypso.
 Want to see my island?
 Maybe you could stay a year or two.

-I wrote this for the What Pegman Saw flash fiction challenge.
-The idea is to take a Google street view image of the location presented and use it as the inspiration for crafting a story of no more than 150 words.
-My word count is 150.
+I wrote this for the Flash Fiction for the Purposeful Practitioner – 2018: Week #12 challenge.
+The idea is to use the image above as the inspiration for creating a piece of flash fiction no more than 200 words long.
+My word count is 197.